-I would like to know if it is possible to use glossy shine while pregnant and breastfeeding.
-I have a 7-month-old baby who is already part of a child's diet, but I still do 4 times a day.
+I would like to know if it is possible to use shiny glossy gloss at pregnancy and breastfeeding.
+I have a seven-month-old baby who is already part of a child's diet, but I still do 4 times a day.
 Glamor I want to use to support the immune system, because I have been very exhausted lately.
 Thank you for answer.
 Petra

 A short answer to your question is:

-Regular use of glossy nipple during breastfeeding is absolutely no problem.
+Regular use of glossy nipple during breastfeeding is completely seamless.

 Here are some other related information and considerations: